Your Whole Baby

 Privacy Notice & Terms of Use

-Your Whole Baby is a nonprofit, registered in the state of Texas.
-501(c)(3) submitted.
-2014-2018.
+Your Whole Baby is a 501(c)(3) nonprofit, registered in the state of Texas.
+2014-2021.
 All rights reserved. ©

 In Loving Memory of Jonathon Conte, 1981-2016

 The information provided on this website is for information and research purposes.
 It should not be substituted for medical care.
-For healthcare, seek a qualified, medical professional who is knowledgeable on the benefits of a whole body and intact care and who knows the harms involved in circumcision and forced retraction.
+For healthcare, seek a qualified medical professional who is knowledgeable on the benefits of a whole body and intact care and who knows the harms involved in circumcision and forced retraction.
 Visit the Choosing a Pediatrician page for assistance in picking a doctor who is right for your family.

 This website contains (and links to) graphic content for educational purposes.

-Your Whole Baby has a diverse group of members that we embrace and value.
+Your Whole Baby has a diverse group of members whom we embrace and value.
 It is our policy to be inclusive and mindful of this diversity in our publications and interactions with others.
-We are committed to the presence and contributions of all persons regardless of their age, culture, abilities, ethnic origin, sex, gender, gender identity, gender expression, marital status, nationality, race, religion, sexual orientation, political views, and socioeconomic status.
+We are committed to the presence and contributions of all persons regardless of their age, culture, abilities, ethnic origin, sex, gender, gender identity, gender expression, marital status, nationality, race, religion, sexual orientation, and socioeconomic status.
 We believe that prejudice, oppression, and discrimination are detrimental in the ability to spread awareness of genital autonomy.